oils-for-unix/oils/doc/syntax-feelings.md

       echo 'string equals number'
     }

-Extended globs are discouraged in Oil because they're a weird way of writing regular expressions.
+Extended globs are discouraged in YSH because they're a weird way of writing regular expressions.
 But they also use "sigil pairs" with parens:

     ,(*.py|*.sh)   # preferred synonym for @(*.py|*.sh)